ivychad/NC-Project-Code-Boids/README.md

 In this project, we investigated how the predator's hunting strategy impacts the obtimal coefficient set for prey in a boid-like 2D simulation.
 All experiments were performed with 100 prey and 1 predator.
 We used an evolutionary strategy to find the best coefficients for six behaviors: "alignment", "cohesion", "seperation", "dodge", "repel", "wiggle".
 These behaviors together and their weighting determine the acceleration vector of the prey boids.

 ## Guide
 The `Project Code` Folder contains the full self-contained code for our project.
 All main experiments that we report on were performed in the `Experiments.ipynb` and `Sensitivity.ipynb` files.
 Uncommenting all code and running the `Experiments.ipynb` file generates the results for evolving coefficients using the ES for different predator strategies.
 Running these experiments takes multiple hours.
 Hence, we also provide the final files in the `Results` folder, which can be imported to generate the plots.
-Parts of the sensitivity analysis require setting values by hand in the `Constants.py` file, which specifies all main simulation parameters which were held constant throughout our experiments.
+Parts of the sensitivity analysis require setting values by hand in the `Constants.py` file, which specifies all main simulation parameters that were held constant throughout our experiments.
 In the `Behaviours` folder are the file containing the specific prey and predator behaviors, while `Boid.py` handles the general boid behaviours. `WeightedPreyBehaviour.py` specifies all six prey behaivors and their combination into an acceleration vector.
 The `PredatorAttack[].py` files each specify one predator attack strategy.
-The
+The `ES.py` file is the heart of our evolutionary strategy used to evolve the coefficients; here all core functions of the ES are defined: mutation, crossover, fitness (running a single simulation, number of surviving prey), running a single simulation, running the ES for a specified predator strategy.
+It works with the simulation environment set up by Ojo et al. (2023) (Files: `main.py`, `Boid.py`, `Camera.py`, `Constants.py`, `Predator.py`, `SimEngine.py`, `Statistics.py`, `Torus.py`, `utils.py`).
+The `Plots.py` file contains our plotting functions.